Ibrahim Eissa: Post-Mubarak media projects

-Al Tahrir TV channel
+El Tahrir TV channel

 Al Tahrir TV Channel was the first television channel in Egypt to be launched following the resignation of Mubarak.
 It was launched in February 2011.
-The channel's slogan is "The People Want To Liberate The Minds".
+The channel's slogan is "The People Want to Liberate the Minds".
 Ibrahim was one of three owners of the channel, along with Ahmed Abu-Haiba and Mohamed Morad.
 However, in October 2011, following serious financial challenges, Eissa sold his share of the channel to two businessmen who co-owned Eissa's share, Nabil Kamel and Dr. Said Tawfiq.
 Ibrahim Eissa continued working with the channel, serving as a television reporter for the show Fil Midan.
 However, in February 2012 he quit the show and is now no longer associated with the channel.

 In December 2011, Tawfiq sold his share to businessman Suleiman Amer, who now owns 84% of the channel's shares.
-The channel was widely criticized by its top television reporters, including Eissa, under speculations that the new channel's administration was serving the interests of the Egyptian state.
+The channel was widely criticized by its top television reporters, including Eissa, out of speculation that the new channel's administration was serving the interests of the Egyptian state.

-Al Tahrir newspaper
+El Tahrir newspaper

 The newspaper Al Tahrir was launched in July 2011.
 It was the second to be launched following Mubarak's resignation, following the publication of the previously weekly periodical Youm 7.
 Like Al Tahrir TV, the newspaper is named after Tahrir Square.
 The ownership of the newspaper is divided between Eissa and publisher Ibrahim al-Moalem, who also works with another daily independent newspaper, Al-Shorouk, as its chairperson.
 Eissa is currently the editor-in-chief of the newspaper.
 When the newspaper was first launched, it had the same tone as Eissa's previous newspaper Al-Dustour, which was dominated by satire and opinion pieces.
 The newspapers executive editor claimed that in addition to news reporting, Al Tahrir aimed to provide insights and analysis of news events.
 The newspaper has also sought to redeem the importance of print media, particularly in the eyes of the youth who have resorted to new social media for their information.